floriandejonckheere/hcloud/README.md

 ## Features

-Not all Hetzner Cloud API endpoints have been implemented yet.
+The following table lists the Hetzner Cloud API endpoints that are currently implemented.

 | Resource                                                       | State                 |
 |----------------------------------------------------------------|-----------------------|